aifatelescope/datared/_sources/background-info.md

 Illustration of some basic image properties.
 Top: two stars (one has twice the flux of the other, but their FWHM is the same), and one galaxy.
 Bottom: horizontal section across the image, with pixel value on the y-axis.
 ```

 * Images of stars are not "point-like", but follow the profile of the *Point Spread Function* (PSF).
-For ground-based images, the origin of the PSF is dominated by **astronomical seeing**, that is by refraction in bubbles of air with varying refractive index, which are rapidly moving through the line of sight due to atmospheric turbulence.
-The image being projected on the detector can be seen as a convolution of the actual scene with this PSF.
-In other words, it gets blurred by the PSF, before being sampled by the pixel array of the detector.
+For images obtained by simple ground-based telescopes, the origin of the PSF is dominated by **astronomical seeing**, that is by refraction in bubbles of air with varying refractive index, which are rapidly moving through the line of sight due to atmospheric turbulence.
+The images we record through those telescopes get blurred by this PSF.
+Mathematically, the observed image can be seen as a convolution of the actual scene with this PSF, sampled on the pixel array of the detector.

+* The PSF is wavelength-dependent.
 In a medium with normal dispersion (such as air), refraction is stronger for shorter wavelengths.
 Therefore ground-based images obtained through a red filter will be significantly sharper than images in a blue band.

 * On a ground-based image from an idealized detector, the PSF is relatively close to a Gaussian.
 If stars have the same spectrum (or if you use a very narrow filter) then these profiles have *the same width*, for example as measured by the *Full Width at Half Maximum* (**FWHM**, see figure above) of the stars.
 The same holds for the standard-deviation of a 2D-Gaussian fitted to these stars.

-* When displaying an image, brighter stars will seem wider, even if their FWHM is the same.
+* When displaying an image, brighter stars do have wider *isophotes* (i.e., curve around the star at a given brightness level) and therefore appear "larger", even if the FWHM is the same for stars (see figure above).

 * Sources of noise:
     * photon noise aka "shot noise" (photons hitting each pixel follow a poisson process), from the source but also from the so-called "background" (in fact, a foreground: sky brightness).